The Fall Fashion Reset: Letting Go of Last Year’s Version of You

 Your style should be allowed to evolve as you evolve.
 The clothes that felt right at 25 might not resonate at 35.
 The professional wardrobe from your corporate career might not serve your freelance life.
 The going-out clothes from your party era might feel uncomfortable now that you prefer quiet dinners.

-None of this means you've become "boring" or "lost yourself."
-It means you've changed, and that's not just okay—it's necessary.
+None of this means you've become boring or lost yourself.
+It means you've changed — and that's not just okay, it's necessary.
 Fighting against your own evolution by forcing yourself to wear clothes from past selves creates daily dissonance between who you are and how you present to the world.

 The fall fashion reset isn't really about fashion at all.
 It's about the courage to look at your closet and see evidence of who you've been, then choose what you bring forward into who you're becoming.
 Some pieces make the cut.
 Others served their purpose and can be released with gratitude.

-This work feels heavy because it is heavy—letting go always is, even when it's necessary.
-But on the other side of release is something lighter: a closet full of clothes you actually want to wear, that reflect who you actually are, that make getting dressed a daily affirmation rather than a daily negotiation with past versions of yourself.
+On the other side of release is something lighter: a closet full of clothes you actually want to wear, that reflect who you actually are, that make getting dressed a daily affirmation rather than a daily negotiation with past versions of yourself.
+Fall doesn't demand that you become someone new.
+It invites you to shed what no longer fits so you can more fully inhabit who you already are.